saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![Restarting VM is required after .Net 4.8 setup is complete.](media/restart-after-framework-4-8-setup.png "Restart after framework .Net 4.8 setup")

-#### Install migration assistant
+#### Install Data Migration Assistant

-Install **Microsoft Data Migration Assistant** on your SqlSever2008 VM, by accessing [editor's page](https://www.microsoft.com/en-us/download/details.aspx?id=53595) with Internet Explorer.
+Install **Microsoft Data Migration Assistant** on your SqlSever2008 VM by accessing the [download page](https://www.microsoft.com/en-us/download/details.aspx?id=53595) with Internet Explorer.

 1. Open `https://www.microsoft.com/en-us/download/details.aspx?id=53595` in Internet Explorer.

-2. Select **Download** to get installation files.
+2. Select **Download** to get the installation files.

    ![Copy the URL into Internet explorer then download installation file.](media/download-migration-assistant.png "Download Migration Assistant")

-3. Agree and complete download, in order to proceed with installation.
-Install by executing downloaded file on SqlSever2008 VM.
+3. Complete the download.
+Execute the downloaded file on the SQL Server 2008 R2 VM.

    ![Proceed with complete installation when prompted.](media/proceed-complete-installation.png "Proceed complete installation")

 4. As with the previous installation, start by selecting **Next**.
-Scroll down terms, then **Accept** the license terms, and validate with **Install** button.
+Scroll down the license terms, **Accept** them, and select the **Install** button.

-#### Launch migration assistant
+#### Launch the Data Migration Assistant

-You can now proceed with data migration, by following these steps:
+You can now proceed with data migration by following these steps:

 1. On the SqlSever2008 VM, launch DMA from the Windows Start.
 It should appear highlighted, as you just installed it.
-Otherwise, you can access it using the Windows menu by typing **data migration** into the search bar, and selecting **Microsoft Data Migration Assistant** in the search results.
+Otherwise, you can access it using the Windows menu by typing **data migration** into the search bar and selecting **Microsoft Data Migration Assistant** in the search results.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")